coalfire/carvajal/docs/examples.rst

 our internally reachable web instances:

 * That they are only reachable from your offices.
-* That they can only be SSH'ed to from your developer offices.
+* That they can only be SSHed to from your developer offices.
 * That they have public IPs
 * That their public IPs are elastic IPs
 * That they don't accept any traffic other than SSH and HTTPS